A separation theorem for entire transcendental maps: Location of interior fixed points. Proof of Proposition A

 \begin{proof} This proof uses notation from Subsections~\ref{Logarithmic coordinates} and \ref{raysandprop}.
 If a basic region is fully contained inside some tract $T_\alpha$, there exist at least two fixed rays $g^1$ and $g^2$ landing at a common fixed point $z$ which are completely contained in $T_\alpha$.
 Let $\{z^k\}$ be the fiber of $z$ under the exponential map, with the convention that $z^k\in \St_k$.
-Because $z$ is fixed, there is a unique $z^*\in \{z^k\}$ which is fixed.
-Let $\tilde{g}^1$ and $\tilde{g}^2$ be the lifts of $g^1, g^2$ landing at $z^*$.
-It follows that these curves must be fixed ray tails for $\ft$: indeed, the unique lifts of $g^1, g^2$ which are fixed are both forced to land at the unique fixed point.
-This gives two fixed ray tails for $\ft$ which are contained in the same tract, contradicting Theorem~\ref{Transcendental rays}. \end{proof}
+Because $z$ is fixed, {and because $\ft$ has been chosen to be $2\pi i -$periodic, } there is a unique $z^*\in \{z^k\}$ which is fixed.
+Let $\tilde{g}^1$ and $\tilde{g}^2$ be the {unique} lifts of $g^1, g^2$ {which are fixed, and note that they are forced to} land at the unique fixed point.
+This gives two fixed ray tails for $\ft$ which are contained in the same tract, {that is two unbounded arcs in the escaping set with the same address}, contradicting the unicity in Theorem~\ref{Transcendental rays}. \end{proof}

-\begin{lem} Fixed ray pairs separate the set of singular values. \end{lem} \begin{proof} If a ray pair does not separate the set of singular values, the disc $D$ can be redefined as to not intersect the ray pair.
+\begin{lem} Every fixed ray pair separates the set of singular values. \end{lem} \begin{proof} If a ray pair does not separate the set of singular values, the disk $D$ can be redefined so as to not intersect the ray pair.
 Then, the original ray pair is contained in $\C\setminus \Dbar$, hence its preimages (which includes the rays themselves) are fully contained inside tracts, contradicting Lemma~\ref{Crossing tracts}. \end{proof}